Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Numerical examples

 Finally we investigate the Monte Carlo quadrature error for the integral over $\X$ in $\LRD$.
 As discussed in Section~\ref{sec:montecarlo}, this error is, besides the number of sample points $M$, determined by the variance of the integrand $f$, which for the current system takes the form

 where $\vartheta_\text{max}$ and $\vartheta_\text{min}$ describe the maximum and minimum of $\vartheta$.
-We point out in particular that $f$ depends on the diffusion coefficient $\sigma$ and, through the reaction coordinate $\vartheta$, on the system dimension $n$.
+We point out in particular that $f$ depends on the diffusion coefficient $\sigma$ and, through the RC $\vartheta$, on the system dimension $n$.
 The influence of these two parameters on the Monte Carlo error is the primary subject of investigation for this section.